B4N4NUS/Glue-VR/README.md

 ## New trackers list
 ![list](https://user-images.githubusercontent.com/71143870/166465808-7e726594-18e6-4d96-9aa8-abdaa90926bd.png)

-Now trackers list became a table.
-It has all necessary info and also customizable from UI Settings window.
+Now trackers list is a table.
+It contains all necessary info and is also customizable using UI Settings window.
 You can hid/show ping, rssi and tps columns.

 In addition to this, status in now presented as green/red/transparent button.
 * green means connected